As a nationally certified and licensed professional counselor, Janis helps her clients resolve relationship conflicts and trust issues.

 But is living together before making the commitment to marry a guarantee to stay together even after we have knowledge of each other's foibles?
 This is a dilemma faced by many individuals who would like to get all the information they can before making the most important decision of their lives.
 However, according to research, living together before marriage is not a guarantee for a successful relationship and can eventually lead to divorce.

-Living Together First?
+Live Together First?
 The Research Says No

 In 2009, the Science Daily reported on the extensive studies out of the University of Denver where the researchers looked at couples who lived together before engagement and their reasons for deciding to live together in the first place.
 Researchers Galena Rhoades, Scott Stanley, and Howard Markman uncovered interesting results that do not bode well for couples who decide to live together first.
 They found that: